-Choosing between a tax-free savings account (TFSA) and registered retirement savings plan (RRSP) is one of those personal finance decisions that can leave you spinning your tires like a bike messenger in February.
+Choosing between a tax-free savings account (TFSA) and a registered retirement savings plan (RRSP)?
+It’s one of those personal finance questions that can leave you spinning your tires like a bike messenger in February.

-Deciding which is right for you depends partly on what you earn now versus what kind of financial situation you anticipate for yourself in the future.
-"For younger people, especially lower-income people, the math might favour the tax-free savings account because they're in a lower tax bracket at the time," said Robert Brown in a recent interview with me.
-Brown is the author of Wealthing Like Rabbits: An Original Introduction to Personal Finance.
+How do you decide which is right for you?
+It depends partly on what you earn now versus what kind of financial situation you see for yourself in the future.
+"For younger people, especially lower-income people, the math might favour the tax-free savings account because they're in a lower tax bracket at the time," said Robert Brown, author of Wealthing Like Rabbits: An Original Introduction to Personal Finance.

 There's another way to look at this, though.
 The fact that withdrawals from an RRSP are taxable is a powerful motivator for a lot of us.
 It's meant to make us think twice before drawing down retirement savings, and it works.

-If you're in your early 30s and living with multiple financial obligations, there are real advantages to an RRSP from a behavioural finance perspective.
+Are you in your early 30s and living with multiple financial responsibilities?
+Then there are real advantages to an RRSP from a behavioural finance perspective.

-"You get the tax savings when you're 32 or 33," explained Brown.
+"You get the tax savings when you're 32 or 33," explains Brown.
 "You still have to pay the tax further down the road when you're 70 or 71.
-But hopefully at that time you won't have the mortgage.
+But hopefully, by that time, you won't have the mortgage.
 You won't be saving money for the kids' education.
 You'll be in a better overall position financially.
 So even if you pay a little more in taxes, it might be better from a timing perspective, because you can afford it at that stage of life."

-"If you're saving to buy a car, make a down payment on a house or a shorter-term thing, I'm all over the tax-free savings account," said Brown.
+"Are you saving to buy a car, make a down payment on a house or a shorter-term goal?
+Then I'm all over the tax-free savings account," says Brown.

 - Read more about RRSPs vs TFSAs